• Skip to primary navigation

 Instructions

-1. Wash and peel potatoes.
+• Wash and peel potatoes.
 Cut in half or quarters depending on their size.
-Place in a bowl with 1 tbsp seasoned salt, 1 tbsp parsley, 1 tablespoon basil, and 2 minced garlic cloves.
+Place in a bowl with 1 tablespoon seasoned salt, 1 tablespoon parsley, 1 tablespoon basil, and 2 minced garlic cloves.
 Add a tablespoon or two of oil, mix well and set aside.

-3. Heat oven to 480F.
+• Heat oven to 480F.
 Generously oil a 9X13 baking pan, place the chicken inside, and spread the potatoes around it evenly.
 Oil the chicken and potatoes.
 Add one cup of water into the pan.
-Take the last lemon, and squeeze all the juice evenly over the chicken and tomatoes.
-Place the remainders into the pan.
+Take the last lemon, and squeeze all the juice evenly over the chicken and potatoes.
+Place the remains into the pan.

 Notes